Operation Eagle Claw: Planning and preparation

 Planning for a possible rescue mission began on 6 November, two days after the hostages were taken.
 Army Major General James B. Vaught was appointed as Joint Task Force commander and was to be forward-based at Wadi Kena in Egypt, reporting directly to the President.
-In turn, he had two field commanders: USAF Colonel James H. Kyle as the field commander for aviation and U.S. Army Colonel Charlie Beckwith as ground forces field commander.
+In turn, he had two field commanders: USAF Colonel James H. Kyle as the field commander for aviation and US Army Colonel Charlie Beckwith as ground forces field commander.
 In planning the operation, some of the maps the US used were tourist maps.

-The ambitious plan was to be based on the use of elements from four branches of the U.S. military: Army, Navy, Marines, and Air Force.
-The concept was based on an operation whereby helicopters and C-130 aircraft, following different routes, would rendezvous on a salt flat (code-named Desert One) 200 miles (320 km) southeast of Tehran.
+The plan was designed so all four main services of the Department of Defense would have a part: Army, Navy, Air Force and the Marine Corps.
+It was planned that helicopters and C-130 aircraft, following different routes, would rendezvous on a salt flat (code-named Desert One) 200 miles (320 km) southeast of Tehran.
 Here the helicopters would refuel from the C-130s and pick up the combat troops who had flown in on the C-130 transports.
-The helicopters would then transport the troops to a mountain location (Desert Two) closer to Tehran from which the actual rescue raid would be launched into the city the following night.
+The helicopters would then transport the troops to a mountain location (Desert Two) closer to Tehran, from which the rescue raid would be launched into the city the following night.
 The operation was further to be supported by an in-country CIA team.
-On completion of the raid, hostages were to be shepherded to a captured Tehran airport from which they were to be flown to Egypt.
+On completion of the raid, hostages were to be taken to a captured Tehran airport from where they were to be flown to Egypt.

-On 31 March, anticipating the need for military action, a U.S. Air Force Combat Controller, Major John T. Carney Jr., was flown in a Twin Otter to Desert One by covert CIA operatives Jim Rhyne and Claude "Bud" McBroom for a clandestine survey and reconnaissance of the proposed landing areas for the helicopters and C-130s.
-Carney successfully surveyed the airstrip, installed remotely operated infrared lights and an IR strobe to outline a landing pattern for the pilots.
+On 31 March, anticipating the need for military action, a US Air Force Combat Controller, Major John T. Carney Jr., was flown in a Twin Otter to Desert One by covert CIA operatives Jim Rhyne and Claude "Bud" McBroom for a clandestine survey of the proposed landing areas for the helicopters and C-130s.
+Carney installed remotely operated infrared lights and an IR strobe to outline a landing pattern for the pilots.
 He also took soil samples to determine the load-bearing properties of the desert surface.
 At the time of the survey, the salt-flat floor was hard-packed sand, but in the ensuing three weeks an ankle-deep layer of powdery sand had been deposited by sandstorms.